Authentication and authorization have important differences to consider when implementing security for your organization and network.

 - Single Sign-On (SSO): SSO attempts to make access across a system more streamlined by providing a mechanism across different systems from a single login.
 That means one username and password gives access to whatever relevant resources the user should have access to.

 - OAuth: OAuth is more accurately described as an authentication protocol rather than a system or platform, but it serves as the foundation for many public schemas.
 Essentially, OAuth allows platforms to use “tokens” that prove that a user is who they say they are to other sites.
 For example, we’ve all logged into third-party websites using Facebook or Google credentials.
+That is OAuth.
+It allows you to access different sites without sharing your secret login credentials with third parties.

 The primary differences you will see are when you plan out the security of your IT system against user interface and ease of access.
 You definitely want to include robust authentication procedures to ensure only the right people are accessing system resources.
 At the same time, you don’t want to have those people constantly signing in to access different parts of the system.